Application of blockchain for secure data transmission in distributed state estimation: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{OWER} grid has faced different challenges due to the increasing utilization of the distributed energy sources, and at the same time, the non-stop escalating level of energy demand \cite{musleh2019blockchain}.
-Hence, state estimation (SE) plays an essential role in justifying and regulating system operator decisions like economic dispatch, load frequency control, electricity markets, and load forecasting, especially for the new generation of smart grids \cite{gomez2018electric, kurt2019secure}.
-Such a system can be divided into two integrated parts, including physical equipment of a traditional power system, i.e. physical system, and telecommunication equipment, i.e. cyber system.
-Combining these two parts will lead to a cyber-physical system (CPS) \cite{yohanandhan2020cyber}.
-Bidirectional transfer of electrical energy and system/consumers data will increase the complexity and, consequently, the critical CPS's vulnerability.
+\IEEEPARstart{P}{OWER} grid has faced different challenges due to the increasing utilization of the distributed energy sources, and the non-stop escalating level of energy demand \cite{musleh2019blockchain}.
+Hence, state estimation (SE) plays an essential role in justifying and regulating system operator decisions like economic dispatch, load frequency control, electricity markets, and load forecasting.
+It is to be noted that advanced SE can improve monitoring and controlling the power grid in case of a contingency.
+Especially for the smart grids in which bidirectional transfer of electrical energy and system/consumer data increases the complexity \cite{gomez2018electric, kurt2019secure}.
+Such a system can be divided into two integrated parts, i.e., physical equipment of a traditional power system (Physical part), , and telecommunication equipment (Cyber part) .
+Combining these two parts will lead to a cyber-physical power system (CPPS) \cite{yohanandhan2020cyber}.